roihezkiyahu/HITL-demo/blog_post.md

 If the human rejected the DuckDuckGo search too, the loop would continue indefinitely.
 In practice, users either provide better feedback or manually stop.

-**The key takeaway:** Notice how the agent naturally adapted to the constraint without needing special error handling or retry logic.

 ---

 ## State Management and Persistence